suculent/thinx-firmware-esp8266/README.md

 # thinx-esp8266-firmware

+Firmware for automatic device registration and OTA updates.

+Provides example implementations in Arduino C, LUA and Micropython.

+* This is a work in progress.
+* 100% functionality is not guaranteed for all the time.
+* Contents of thinx-lib-esp is not working yet.

 # Requirements

+### Arduino C development

 - Arduino IDE or Platform.io
 - Arduino libraries: ArduinoJSON, EAVManager, ESP8266httpUpdate (to be replaced)

-# Work in progress!

-### TODOs:

-* THX-48: Upgrade ESP866HTTPUpdate to fetch firmware from unique generated URL (or with API Key)

-### WARNING!

-Open this folder using Atom with installed Platform.io or thinx-firmware-esp8266/thinx-firmware-esp8266.ino using Arduino IDE.
+- Open this folder using Atom with installed Platform.io or thinx-firmware-esp8266/thinx-firmware-esp8266.ino using Arduino IDE.

-Contents of thinx-lib-esp is not working yet.

-Run prerelease.sh to bake your commit ID into the Thinx.h file.
+- Run prerelease.sh to bake your commit ID into the Thinx.h file.

+### Micropython/LUA development

+- ESPlorer
+- ESPTool

 # Usage